Copyright in Performance

 Finally, performers have a right to ensure the integrity of their performance, preventing the type of treatment of their work that may prejudice their reputation.

-As an example, a well-known band have performed a concert and a radio station has broadcasted it on the radio.
+As an example, a well-known band has performed a concert and a radio station has broadcasted it on the radio.
 Every physical performer featured in the recording of the concert has a right to be credited, although providing credit to the band’s name is sufficient.
 If that same performance is credited to another artist, this would be false attribution of authorship.

 Finally, the band will have a right to object to any treatment of their work that would have a detrimental effect on their reputation.
 This means that individuals will be prohibited from taking this live performance recording and adapting or distorting it in any way that would prejudice the band’s reputation.